St. Mary's of the Barrens Catholic Church (Perryville, Missouri): History

-The Seminary
+The seminary

 Father Charles de la Croix was skilled in architecture and drew up the plans for both the Church and Seminary.
 De la Croix was listed as an expert architect who had recently completed the Seminary of St. Thomas at Bardstown, Kentucky, and the seminary plans that he drew up for St. Mary's were to be modeled after Bardstown.
 The planned building was to be 60 feet by 36 feet, and 2 1/2 stories tall, with a full basement, 2 halls, 2 cellars each 25 feet by 17 feet, plastered on inside and outside, although the resulting building was said to have been a combination log-house, frame-house, brick-house, stone-house, all depending on unforeseen construction compromises.

 Bishop DuBourg purchased a sawmill about one and a half miles from the seminary to provide lumber for the construction of the seminary.
 The construction began in 1817, but before the seminary building was completed, Father de la Croix and two Flemish brothers from Bardstown were transferred to help build church buildings elsewhere.
 Father Rosati took over the supervision of the seminary construction, and appointed Father Francis Cellini to finish supervision of construction.
 The wooden seminary structure was built in 1834, and was still standing in 1900.
 However, it was torn down in the 1913 renovations.
 The seminary at Perryville was the official seminary of the entire St. Louis diocese until 1842, when the diocesan seminary was moved to St. Louis.
 Thereafter, St. Mary's was reserved only for training Vincentians seminarians.
 The Novitiate was moved from Perryville to Cape Girardeau in 1841.
+Notable alumni included John L. Tiernon, a career United States Army officer who retired as a brigadier general.